Lisa Oz: Career

 She is also an occasional contributor to Good Day New York, WNYW.
 She has been on The New York Times Best Seller list six times for her best selling books, including the US: Transforming Ourselves and the Relationships that Matter Most and the You: The Owner's Manual series.

 She suggested the idea that her husband do his own show based on "practicing preventive medicine on a grand scale".
 She spoke to her husband's friend Campbell who was the then president of Discovery Health Channel.

 Oz takes part in speaking engagements across the United States and the world on the subject of well-being and relationships.
 In 2011–2012, she collaborated with former Natural Law Party candidate Jeffrey M. Smith in narrating the documentary film Genetic Roulette—The Gamble of Our Lives asserting health risks from GMO foods used in support of a California ballot initiative in favor of GMO labeling.

 Personal life

 She married Mehmet Oz on June 29, 1985, in Bryn Athyn, Pennsylvania.
 According to the New York Times, Lisa Oz's mother "believed fervently in New Age approaches like homeopathic remedies and meditation" and also introduced her husband to "alternative medicine and Eastern mysticism" which he now integrates into his advice programs.
-They have four children, including television host Daphne Oz.
+They have four children: daughters Daphne Oz, aspiring filmmaker Arabella, and Zoe; and son Oliver.